- Page seen 26,081 times Rating

 The success of the site and its newslist means that each month my Internet web host charges me for excess traffic.
 In an attempt to offset these costs, I have added some commercials on my pages.
 I don't like it, but it seems to be the better choice (or the least worst one).
 I hope that you will not be too bored by these commercials (I will do my best to keep them as low profile as possible).For geeks

-If you're interested in the technical side of the site, here is some information: it's a personal PHP development (about 24,000 lines) which uses a MySQL database.
-The data model is a bit complex (for me at least, more than 40 tables) because my goal was to create a multi-language site with unique and centralized text storage.
-The site is HTML 4.01, CSS and RSS w3c valid.No available version number on the site, because as a Web 2.0 site, it is constantly evolving.
+If you're interested in the technical side of the site, here is some information: it's a personal PHP development (about 24,000 lines) which uses a MariaDB database.
+The data model is a bit complex (for me at least, more than 40 tables) because my goal was to create a multi-language site with unique and centralized text storage, and a kind of unique feature (I think) with recalculated ingredients weight or volumes of each recipe when changing the number of guests.
+The site is HTML 5, CSS and RSS w3c valid.No available version number on the site, because it is constantly evolving.
 I modify and improve almost daily, I improve the scripts, I hone tips here and there, I create new pages or functions according to my ideas, and sometimes requests or suggestions that I receive.
 You can follow site evolutions.

 Tell me what you think of it